sdsc/biotools-roll/README.md

 - <a href="https://github.com/pezmaster31/bamtools" target="_blank">bamtools</a> provides both a programmer's API and an end-user's toolkit for handling BAM files
 - <a href="https://github.com/arq5x/bedtools2" target="_blank">bedtools</a> is a toolset for genome arithmetic
+- <a href="https://https://samtools.github.io/bcftools" target="_blank">bcftools</a> is a set of utilities that manipulate variant calls in the Variant Call Format (VCF) and its binary counterpart BCF.
+All commands work transparently with both VCFs and BCFs, both uncompressed and BGZF-compressed.
 - <a href="http://biopython.org" target="_blank">biopython</a> is a set tools for biological computation.
 - <a href="http://blast.ncbi.nlm.nih.gov/Blast.cgi" target="_blank">blast</a> finds regions of similarity between biological sequences.
 - <a href="https://pypi.python.org/pypi/bx-python" target="_blank">bx-python</a> consists of tools for manipulating biological data, particularly multiple sequence alignments